georgexyz19/georgexyz.com/content/posts/code-highlight-in-pelican.md

 The html template should link to the `styles.css` file discussed earlier in the article, so the generated html code section has the specified CSS styles.
-If you use default Pelican configuration, the `-a .codehilite` option of the first pygmentize command should be `-a highlight`.
+If you use default Pelican configuration, the `-a .codehilite` option of the first pygmentize command should be `-a .highlight`.

 It is also interesting to find that the `Markdown` Python package does not list `Pygments` package as a dependent,